Have a health question? We are happy to help.

 I have chronic sinus pain that develops into headaches.
 Will acupuncture help in long term relief or is it a temporary cure?

 Thank you for your inquiry.
 Sinusitis and sinus headaches are a fairly common condition that we see here at the clinic.
 Results depend on the individual and the severity of the condition.
 Generally, a treatment plan will consist of 10 treatments at once a week.
 Patients will gradually see improvements in the frequency, severity and intensity of the headaches over the 10 week period.
 Treatments are a cumulative effect, so as you progress in treatment you should see more improvements.
 If you do not, the practitioner must discuss other treatment options with you.
 The treatment is not temporary.
-Patients may be required to do maintanance treatments at once every 1-2 months for the first 6 months but generally my experience has been that patients have been able to maintain a pain free life style after completing the 10 treatments.
+Patients may be required to do maintenance treatments at once every 1-2 months for the first 6 months but generally my experience has been that patients have been able to maintain a pain free life style after completing the 10 treatments.

 I have severe palmar hyperhidrosis and am looking for treatment options.
 Can acupuncture help with this, and if so, how many sessions does it typically take, how long before I see effects, and does it require ongoing treatment?

-Please note that the length of treatment can vary from person to person.
+Please note that the length and response to treatment can vary from person to person.
 If this is a chronic condition (more than 3 months), we would recommend coming for an acupuncture treatment twice a week initially until you see improvement.
 In general, we recommend at least 10 treatments (during which time you should see some improvement) and would then re-assess your condition to see if further treatments are needed.

 If the condition resolves during the treatment course, it is highly unlikely that you will need ongoing treatment although some conditions may revert over time.